Algarve-Tourist.com

 Rock formations at Praia da Galé create sheltered sections along the beach

-The western Algarve coast is dotted with small villages built around sheltered coves, and Burgau ranks among the prettiest.
-The beach sits at the foot of the village, protected from the Atlantic winds that batter more exposed stretches of this coastline.
+The western Algarve coast is dotted with small villages built around sheltered coves, and Burgau ranks among the prettiest of them.
+The beach sits snugly at the foot of the village, well protected from the Atlantic winds that batter more exposed stretches of this dramatic coastline.

-The sand here is clean and the water calm enough for children, while the village above retains a quiet atmosphere that the larger resorts lost decades ago.
+The sand is clean and the water calm enough for children, while the village above retains a gentle, unhurried atmosphere that the larger resorts lost long ago.
 A handful of restaurants and cafés serve the beach without overwhelming it.
-For those seeking similar character, the neighbouring villages of Salema and Praia da Luz offer equally appealing alternatives.
+For those drawn to this kind of character, the neighbouring villages of Salema and Praia da Luz are well worth considering.

 The rugged coastline of the western Algarve and the pretty village of Burgau